-Diet composition differed significantly among survey period and elevation zones, suggesting that black-throated blue warblers are able to be flexible in their diets based on pulses in insect availability that vary over time and space.
+Diet composition differed significantly among survey periods, suggesting that black-throated blue warblers are able to be flexible in their diets based on pulses in insect availability that vary over time.
 Studies have shown that even in systems that do have strong pulses in caterpillar abundance, birds are able to utilize diet flexibility to avoid the effects of phenological mismatch with their prey (Mallord et al. 2017), a phenomenon which is exacerbated by climate change.
 Given the incredible arthropod diversity at Hubbard Brook (Stange et al. 2011) and the lack of seasonal peaks in caterpillar abundance (Lany et al. 2016), black-throated blue warblers might benefit even more from this dietary flexibility.
+It is important to note that in frequency of occurrence data, the importance of certain rare prey items can be overstated as FOO data is based on presence-absence data and not abundance.
+The relative importance of different prey in each individual diet is not determined because a rare prey item is treated equally to a common prey item detected in any given fecal sample.
+This issue becomes more pronounced in cases where an organism is consistently eating small amounts of a rare prey item such as a grazing herbivore (Deagle et al. 2019).
+For more selective insectivorous birds, the issue would not be as pronounced, so frequency of occurrence data still gives meaningful insight into how important certain taxa are across samples, and is therefore very useful in determining diet composition.

-Diet diversity did not differ significantly across elevation zones.
-Although the study plot encompasses a 2-wk difference in green season length across an elevation gradient, the differences in elevation (low: 382–499 m, mid: 500–599 m, high: 600–740 m) were potentially not broad enough to detect significant differences in arthropod diversity in diets.
+Diet diversity and composition did not differ significantly across elevation zones.
+Although the study plot encompasses a 2-wk difference in green season length across an elevation gradient, the differences in elevation (low: 382–499 m, mid: 500–599 m, high: 600–740 m) were potentially not broad enough to detect significant differences in arthropod diversity or composition in diets.
 For example, a fecal DNA metabarcoding study of blue tits (Cyanistes caeruleus) in Scotland with a similar elevation gradient as in this study showed that dietary richness (i.e. number of species present) did not vary with elevation (Shutt et al. 2020).
 Few studies have examined the diets of insectivorous birds over an elevation gradient to compare patterns, and even fewer over an elevation gradient larger than in this study such as in high mountain elevations (Sam et al. 2017).
 Therefore, it is unclear whether diet diversity would differ over a larger elevation gradient.
-While I found significant differences in diet composition by elevation, the overlap in diet composition across elevation zones was much greater than the overlap across survey periods, suggesting that, overall, diet composition was similar at the three elevation zones.
 Similar to dietary richness, the elevation gradient may not be significant enough to alter the composition of the arthropod community at this scale.
 Few studies have examined how diet composition differs over elevation gradients to compare to this study.
 Studies examining how diet diversity and composition varies across elevation gradients are needed, as one of the primary responses of migratory songbirds to climate change is to shift breeding distribution up in elevation (Rodenhouse et al. 2008, Tatenhove et al. 2019).